ggordham/ora-presentations/sql-perftune-LVC23/lab-build/README.md

 default URL: https://10.x.x.x:8443/shell
 default user: admin / changeme

-7. Login and change admin password
+8. Login and change admin password

-8. Create ssh key assign to students, copy ssh key to: /opt/labsrc/student-key.key
+9. Create ssh key assign to students, copy ssh key to: /opt/labsrc/student-key.key

-9. Create authorized_keys file at: /opt/labsrc/authorized_keys
+10. Create authorized_keys file at: /opt/labsrc/authorized_keys - this should contain the global authorized key.
+You can get this from the root user authorized_keys file after creating a root user terminal and testing in Bastillion.

 ### NGNIX setup